Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datashare/Readme.md

 az ad sp list --display-name <insert_sp_name> --query []."id" -o tsv
 ```

-These values will be referenced in the scripts through environment variables:
+These values will be used by the scripts through environment variables:

+- `source.py` will send the invitation to our service principal using the following environment variables:
+  - `DESTINATION_OBJECT_ID`: objectId
+  - `DESTINATION_TENANT_ID`: tenant

+* `dest.py` will execute with the service principal identity so it can accept the invitation.
+This is accomplished by defining the following environment variables:
-- AZURE_CLIENT_ID: appId
+  - `AZURE_CLIENT_ID`: appId
-- AZURE_CLIENT_SECRET: password
+  - `AZURE_CLIENT_SECRET`: password
-- AZURE_TENANT_ID: tenant
+  - `AZURE_TENANT_ID`: tenant

-The objectId will be used in the `source.py` script as the target of the invitation.
-You will need to add the object_id
+The scripts are prepared to read `.env` files that include these values.
+Detailed instructions on how to create these files can be found further down.

-## Role Assignments
+### Role Assignments

+> Note: If you used the *infra* scripts in this repo to create the resources, the role assignements have been setup automatically.

 - The **source** data share MSI must have the **Storage Blob Data Reader** role in the source storage account